Seminole County Theft Crimes Lawyers

 Building a Defense for Theft Crimes

 One defense strategy for theft crimes is to prove that the property owner gave consent to the defendant.
 Another defense strategy involves proving that a good faith belief of the right to ownership of the property existed between the defendant and the property owner, or that the defendant was suffering from involuntary intoxication.
-For a variety of situations, our Seminole County criminal defense lawyers can examine the evidence and discuss your options for pursuing a beneficial solution.
+For a variety of situations, our team of Seminole County criminal defense lawyers can examine the evidence and discuss your options for pursuing a beneficial solution.